 Time goes on and things starts to change a bit.
 You are still feeding lots and baby sleeps heaps but there is more “awake time”.
 You introduce baby to floor time – lots of time on the tummy is really important for the development of the back muscles – and at least here the product choice is simple: just a soft blanket.
 Phew.

 But as baby gets older and is awake for even longer there are times where you where you need something else.
 You could be having visitors over or simply want to change things up a bit.
-A bouncer is a really good investment as it is a nice soft and supporting seat and it works a treat for the first early spoonfuls of solid food too.
+A bouncer is a really good investment as it is a nice soft and supporting seat and it works a treat for the first early spoonful’s of solid food too.
 There are many, many bouncers to choose from.
-Some move really easily, others hardly respond, some are mechanical and move the child rather than the other way around but the one thing they have in common is that they are all up to approx 6 months old.
-Except a few and here I have to mention one of our brands because I think it has some features that are really unique and useful.
+Some move really easily, others hardly respond, some are mechanical and move the child rather than the other way around but the one thing they have in common is that they are all up to approximately 6 months old.
+Except a few and one stands out: the Quax Rocking Baby Bouncer.

 Another vital but often overlooked item of initial importance is a good feeding cushion.
 Your shoulders will turn into hard rocks if you don’t have some support under your lower arms and this is important whether you are bottle feeding or breastfeeding.
 There are lots on the market in various shapes and sizes and it can definitely be hard to predict which one is going to be the best for you.
 In my mind the best one are quite pliable, like a small bean bag.
 That way you can generally get the support where you need it and you can reshape it for the bigger baby.